ManilMehta/aggiefeed-react/README.md

 # AggieFeed React Native

-A simple Expo React Native + TypeScript app that fetches public AggieFeed activity data from UC Davis and displays it in a mobile list/detail flow.
+A small Expo React Native + TypeScript app that fetches public UC Davis AggieFeed activity data and displays it in a mobile list/detail flow.

-## Features
+## What The App Does

-- Fetches up to 25 public activities from the AggieFeed REST API.
+- Fetches up to 25 public AggieFeed activities.
-- Displays activity title and actor name in a `FlatList`.
+- Shows activity titles and actor names in a scrollable list.
-- Navigates to a detail screen for the selected activity.
+- Opens a detail screen when an activity is tapped.
+- Displays each selected activity's title, actor, object type, and published date.
-- Shows loading, error, empty, and retry states.
+- Handles loading, error, empty, retry, and pull-to-refresh states.
-- Handles missing API fields with readable fallback text.
-- Includes pull-to-refresh on the activity list.
 - Supports light and dark mode based on the device setting.
-- Includes basic unit tests for the AggieFeed API helper.

 ## Tech Stack